kjanik70/ai-papers-agent/README.md

 # AI Papers Agent 🤖📚

-**Automated weekly AI papers digest based on social media buzz - completely free!**
+**Automated weekly AI papers digest via GitHub Pages - completely free!**

-This intelligent agent automatically discovers and ranks AI research papers by their **social media engagement** over the past 7 days, then publishes the top 5 most discussed papers to your Substack.
-Unlike traditional academic ranking systems, this focuses on what the AI community is actually talking about right now.
+This intelligent agent automatically discovers and ranks AI research papers by their **social media engagement** over the past 7 days, then publishes the top 5 most discussed papers to a beautiful GitHub Pages site with RSS feed.
+No email setup required!

 ## ✨ Key Features